 But why should dividends hold up better in difficult markets?
 There is no magic formula for why this might be the case - companies could stop their dividend payments to reserve cash and protect their balance sheets, and some have in the past.
 What we see in aggregate, however, is that companies as a group might reduce their dividend payments in particularly austere times, but rarely, if ever, collectively cut their dividend dramatically.
 The market sees a long history of dividend payments as establishing the credentials of a company and its management team, making significant cuts by company management more unlikely.
 In other words, dividends reflect the long-term earnings power of a company, and are therefore set at a level that is sustainable.
-If we look specifically at the last five recessionary periods in the US, as illustrated in Figure 5 below, we can see that dividends per share (DPS) for the S&P 500 dropped by 8% on average, compared to an average drop of 42% in earnings over those periods (based on weighted average of total dividends and earnings).
+If we look specifically at the last five recessionary periods in the US, as illustrated in Figure 5 below, we can see that dividends per share (DPS) for the S&P 500 dropped by 8% on average, compared to an average drop of 42% in earnings per share (EPS), i.e. dividends were cut by less than a fifth of the percentage fall in earnings over those periods (based on weighted average of total dividends and earnings).